Dimethylmercury: Use

 Dimethylmercury has few practical applications because of its danger to human life.
 It has been studied for reactions involving bonding methylmercury cations to target molecules, forming potent bactericides, but methylmercury's bioaccumulation and ultimate toxicity has led to it being largely abandoned in favor of the less toxic ethylmercury and diethylmercury compounds, which perform a similar function without the bioaccumulation hazard.

 In toxicology, it still finds limited use as a reference toxin.
 It is also used to calibrate NMR instruments for detection of mercury (δ 0 ppm for ^{199}Hg NMR), although diethylmercury and less toxic mercury salts are now preferred.

-Around 1960, Phil Pomerantz, a man working at the Bureau of Naval Weapons, suggested that dimethylmercury be used as a fuel mix with red fuming nitric acid.
+Around 1960, Phil Pomerantz, a worker at the Bureau of Naval Weapons, suggested that dimethylmercury be used as a fuel mix with red fuming nitric acid.
 This was never done, although it did lead to testing a red fuming nitric acid-unsymmetrical dimethylhydrazine rocket with elemental mercury being injected into the combustion chamber at the Naval Ordnance Test Station.

 Safety

 Dimethylmercury is extremely toxic and dangerous to handle.
 Absorption of doses as low as 0.1 mL can result in severe mercury poisoning.
 The risks are enhanced because of the compound's high vapor pressure.
-Since it is highly lipophilic, it absorbs through the skin and into body fat very easily and can permeate many materials, including many plastics and rubber compounds.
+Since it is highly lipophilic, it is very easily absorbed through the skin and into body fat.

+Dimethylmercury can rapidly permeate many materials, including latex, PVC and neoprene.
 Permeation tests showed that several types of disposable latex or polyvinyl chloride gloves (typically, about 0.1 mm thick), commonly used in most laboratories and clinical settings, had high and maximal rates of permeation by dimethylmercury within 15 seconds.
 The American Occupational Safety and Health Administration (OSHA) advises handling dimethylmercury with highly resistant laminated gloves with an additional pair of abrasion-resistant gloves worn over the laminate pair, and also recommends using a face shield and working in a fume hood.

 Dimethylmercury is metabolized after several days to methylmercury.
 Methylmercury crosses the blood–brain barrier easily, probably owing to formation of a complex with cysteine.
-It easily absorbs into the body and has a tendency to bioaccumulate.
+It easily absorbs into the body and has a tendency to bioaccumulate in adipose tissue, plasma proteins and the brain.
 The symptoms of mercury poisoning may be delayed by months, resulting in cases in which a diagnosis is ultimately discovered, but only at a point in which it is too late or almost too late for an effective treatment regimen to be successful.
-Methylmercury poisoning is also known as Minamata disease.
+Symptoms include tingling, nausea and deterioration of balance, speech, hearing and vision.
+Organomercury poisoning is also known as Minamata disease.